Fowler, Holmes, Kuchar named U.S. Ryder Cup picks

-NEW YORK United States captain Davis Love III named Rickie Fowler, JB Holmes and Matt Kuchar on Monday as three of his four wildcard picks for this month's Ryder Cup against holders Europe in Chaska, Minnesota.
+(Reuters) - United States captain Davis Love III focused on "what fits best for our team" in naming Rickie Fowler, JB Holmes and Matt Kuchar on Monday as three of his four wildcard picks for this month's Ryder Cup against Europe.

-Love will announce his final selection on Sept.
-25, after the Tour Championship finishes in Atlanta, to round out his 12-man team.
+Love, who notably overlooked world number seven Bubba Watson, will announce his final selection on Sept.
+25, after the PGA Tour's season-ending Tour Championship finishes in Atlanta, to round out his 12-man team.

+"These three guys are who we really all wanted," Love said, referring to his four assistant captains, during a news conference at this year's Ryder Cup venue, Hazeltine National in Chaska, Minnesota.

+"We are very confident in them and we are excited that we have our 11 players now and we can move on.
+This was a tough decision.
+There were many great choices ... and we have another tough decision coming up in two weeks."

 Holmes, 34, known for his prodigious length off the tee, has made just one previous appearance for his country in the Ryder Cup, in 2008 when the U.S. last tasted victory over Europe.